 We’ve been traveling to Vietnam for several years, but the Ha Giang Loop had been eluding us until now!
 On previous trips we had either run out of days or it had been the wrong time of the year.
-So on our last adventure to Vietnam we made sure not to miss this amazing ride!
+So on our last adventure to Vietnam we made sure not to miss this amazing ride.
 The Ha Giang motorbike route runs along the China Vietnam border, and the never-ending views seem to get better each day.
-This post will be a day by day breakdown with directions and tips to ensure you have as great of a Ha Giang tour as we did!
+This post will be a day by day breakdown with directions, cost, and tips to ensure you have as great of a Ha Giang Loop tour as we did!

 Preparing for the Ha Giang Loop

 Cash for Ha Giang

 We took out all the money we would need for the trip (and a little extra) before leaving Hanoi.
 Many of the towns don’t have ATM’s or money exchange, and almost everywhere is cash only.

 We will go over the Ha Giang Loop cost more later, but know it’s best to have all the funds you’ll need in hand.
 Make sure to check below for our budget breakdown!